Download EWG's Healthy Living AppClose

-Since the year 2000, the rates of new melanoma cases among both men and women have been climbing by 1.6 percent per year, according to the federal Centers for Disease Control and Prevention (CDC 2014).
+Since 2000, the rates of new melanoma cases among both men and women have been climbing by 1.4 to 1.6 percent per year, according to the federal Centers for Disease Control and Prevention (CDC 2014).

 Escalating melanoma incidence has not spared the young.
 Teenagers experienced a 2 percent per year increase between 1973 and 2009 (Wong 2013).

 By all accounts, Americans are aware that excessive exposure to sunlight can cause cancer.
 The CDC has reported that at least 61 percent of American adults say they protect themselves from the sun.
-The public health agency’s surveys found that the number of Americans who say they make an effort to protect themselves from sun increased between 2005 and 2010.
+The public health agency’s surveys found that the number of Americans who say they make an effort to protect themselves from sun increased between 2005 and 2010 (CDC 2012).

 The market in so-called suncare products appears to be thriving.
-IBISWorld, a market research company, reports that sunscreen product sales grew 4.2 percent a year between 2007 and 2012 and generated $1 billion annually (IBISWorld 2013).
+IBISWorld, a market research company, reports that sunscreen product sales grew 2.6 percent a year between 2010 and 2015 and generated $399 million annually (IBISWorld 2015).

-In December 2012, the federal Food and Drug Administration began to enforce new rules on sunscreens.
-These rules were meant to improve sunscreens and consumer protection.
-They bar certain bogus label claims, a step long sought by EWG and other public health advocates.
-But they allow most sunscreens to advertise that they offer “broad spectrum” skin protection.
-Sunscreen makers are permitted to tell consumers that with proper use, their products can help reduce the risk of skin cancer.
+In December 2012, the federal Food and Drug Administration began to enforce new rules meant to improve sunscreens and consumer protection.
+The new rules bar certain bogus label claims – a step long sought by EWG and other public health advocates.
+But they allow most sunscreens to advertise “broad spectrum” skin protection.
+Sunscreen makers are permitted to tell consumers that with proper use, their products can help reduce the risk of skin cancer

-Every major public health authority – the FDA, National Cancer Institute and International Agency for Research on Cancer – has concluded that the available data do not support the assertion that sunscreens alone reduce the rate of skin cancer (FDA 2011a, IARC 2001b, NCI 2011).
+Every major public health authority – FDA, the National Cancer Institute and the International Agency for Research on Cancer – has concluded that the available data do not support the assertion that sunscreens alone reduce the rate of skin cancer (FDA 2011a, IARC 2001b, NCI 2011).

-More than 2 million Americans develop skin cancer each year (NCI 2013).
-Most cases involve one of two disfiguring but rarely fatal forms of skin cancer called basal and squamous cell carcinomas.
-Some 40 to 50 percent of Americans who live to the age of 65 will be diagnosed with one of these tumors at least once during their lifetimes, according to the National Cancer Institute (NCI 2012).
+More than two million Americans develop skin cancer each year (ACS 2015).
+Most cases involve one of two disfiguring but rarely fatal forms of skin cancer – basal and squamous cell carcinomas.
+Some 40 to 50 percent of Americans who live to age 65 will be diagnosed with one of these tumors at least once during their lifetimes, according to the National Cancer Institute (NCI 2012).